10 Things I Wish I Knew About Long Term Therapy

 You can do this, and it will be worth it!
 A year from now, you can be feeling the same way you feel right now, or you can be on a path to feeling stronger and healthier.

 You have no idea what a healthier mental mindset can do for you until you give it a try.

 Now that you’re on board and ready to make that appointment, let me tell you my favorite secret about visiting my therapist.
 Stacey reminds me at the end of each session to take good care of myself.
 I love that part.
 I mean, who else reminds me weekly how important it is to take care of myself!?

 Sometimes after an emotional session, I feel more tired than usual.
 It’s pretty standard to feel exhausted when you’ve put out a great deal of energy sharing thoughts and feelings.
 On those days, I make a point to take extra good care of myself.
 Some days I drive through McDonald’s for one of their delicious Diet Cokes (they are the best fountain sodas).
 On my ride home after my appointment, I will pop in some feel-good songs.
 One of my favorite songs for the ride is Be Kind to Yourself by Andrew Peterson.
 Sometimes I let myself have a little nap when I get home.
-Occasionally, depending on my schedule, I take myself to a movie, where I get to eat the popcorn all by myself and see whatever feel-good movie I’d like.
+Occasionally, depending on my schedule, I take myself to a movie, where I get to eat the popcorn all by myself and see whatever feel-good film I’d like.
 Anyone who forces me to treat myself is A-ok!